Verulamium: Verulamium Museum

-The Verulamium Museum, part of St Albans Museums, is in Verulamium Park (adjacent to St Michael's Church).
-It contains much information about the town, both as a Roman and Iron Age settlement, plus Roman history in general.
+The Verulamium Museum, part of St Albans Museums, is on a site once occupied by the forum.
+It is now on the edge of Verulamium Park.

-The museum was established following the excavations carried out by Mortimer Wheeler and his wife, Tessa Wheeler, during the 1930s.
+The museum contains much information about the town, both as a Roman and Iron Age settlement, plus Roman history in general.
+It was established following the excavations carried out by Mortimer Wheeler and his wife, Tessa Wheeler, during the 1930s.

 It is run by the district council.